 When our loved ones are sick, we are desperate to find ways to comfort them.
-But often our fumbling attempts at solace fall flat.
-Here are a few do’s and don’ts to help you help the sick people in your life.
+Often, our fumbling attempts at solace fall flat.
+Here are a few do’s and don’ts to help you know what to say and do to comfort the sick people in your life.

 DON’T ask what you can do to help.
 Patients don’t want the burden put on them to come up with something you can do.
 Just do something.
-The dullest tasks can be the most helpful: cook dinner, clean out the refrigerator, replace the light bulbs, change the oil in their car, take their kids to school, or ask what you can pick up at the grocery store.
+This powerful story will convince you to stop saying “Let me know if you need anything.”
+The dullest tasks can often be the most helpful: cook dinner, clean out the refrigerator, replace the light bulbs, change the oil in their car, take their kids to school, or ask what you can pick up at the grocery store.

 DO say, “Do you want me to come over while you wait for test results?”

 DO say, “I’m bringing dinner Thursday.
 Do you want lasagna or chicken?”

 DO say, “I have Monday free if you need me to run some errands or take you somewhere.”

 DON’T say, “You look great.”
 Very sick people are aware that their hair is falling out, their skin is covered with sores, or they’ve become skeletal.
 Mentioning the appearance of a sick person at all just reminds them of how they look.

 DO say, “Can I take your kids for a play date?
 My kids are bored.”